 According to the current terms of reference, meetings of the Audit Committee shall be held at least twice a year.
-Two meetings were held during the year ended 31st December 2019.
+Two meetings were held during the year ended 31st December 2020.
 The attendance of each member is set out as follows:

-Name of members of Audit Committee Number of meetings attended in the financial year ended 31st December 2019 Mr. WONG Tat Cheong, Frederick (appointed with effect from 29th January 2019) 2/2 Mr. ZAVATTI Samuel 2/2 Mr. FUNG Wai Hing (appointed with effect from 29th January 2019) 2/2 Mr. PIKE, Mark Terence (resigned with effect from 29th January 2019) 0/2 Dr. LEE Tai Chiu (resigned with effect from 29th January 2019) 0/2
+Name of members of Audit Committee financial year ended 31st December 2020

+Mr. WONG Tat Cheong, Frederick 2/2

+Mr. ZAVATTI Samuel 2/2

+Mr. FUNG Wai Hing 2/2